-In January 2017, the Company signed a second extension to the lease of its primary building for an additional 48 months and expiring October 31, 2026.
-A tenant allowance of approximately \$2,000,000 was also made available for use to help fund the expansion and build out of the primary building.
-This allowance was fully utilized as of December 31, 2017.
+In January 2017, the Company signed a second extension to the lease of its primary building for an additional 48 months expiring October 31, 2026.
+A tenant allowance of approximately \$2,000,000 was also made available for use to partially fund the expansion and build out of the primary building.
+This allowance was fully utilized as of December 31, 2018.

 These allowance amounts were recorded as a long-term deferred rent liability and amortized as a reduction in rent expense over the remaining term of the lease.
-The balance of all unamortized deferred rent and allowances totaled \$665,817 and \$2,881,180 as of December 31, 2016 and 2017, respectively.
+The balance of all unamortized deferred rent and allowances totaled \$2,881,180 and \$2,674,683 as of December 31, 2017 and 2018, respectively.